 All photos of Kunstenlab taken by Peter Cox.
 Photos Museum Rijswijk by Rik Klein Gotink.
 Project supported by Stichting Stokroos and Mondriaan Fund.

-‘Dispersed Signals’ is a commissioned mural in the conference room of an office in Amsterdam made in 2018.
+Commissioned mural in the conference room of an office in Amsterdam, 2018.

 After covering the wall with a black shape of chalkboard paint Rappard drew on it with acrylic paint, coloured ink, crayon and pencil.